omgnetwork/elixir-omg/docs/exit_validation.md

   - do the automatic challenging according to some randomized strategy, that will ensure that the challenges won't burn each other
   - prohibit spending if the chain is approaching invalid exit finalization
   - prohibit spending also when there are valid exits, but the `challenger` address is underfunded

+The ether for gas for challenges will be provided from that `challenger` account which holds a non-critical amount of eth, just for challenging - hence allowing the Watcher (or other automatic service) to operate with control over `challenger`'s private key.

+In terms of "pay", as opposed to "provide ether for gas", the `challenger` is reimbursed from the exit bond being slashed.
+**TODO** how to do this robustly?

 To ensure the above works, challenges shouldn't involve a need to place large bonds nor should be required to be done from addresses holding funds.